Absence of quantum optical coherence in high harmonic generation

 \textit{Incoherent driving and the optical phase.} To describe the process of HHG driven by incoherent light we shall first consider a classical light field by means of the mixture of coherent states over all phases

 which in contrast to a pure coherent state $\ket{\alpha}$ has an arbitrary phase $\phi$.
 Due to the totally undetermined phase of the field, this state does not allow to uniquely define a semi-classical frame by means of the unitary displacement operation $D(\alpha)$.
-A consequence is that this field has a vanishing mean electric field value at all times
+A consequence is that this field has a vanishing mean electric field value at all times (see Fig.\ref{fig:sketch} (b) for a comparison with the coherent driving field)

 and the implications on the underlying semi-classical picture of HHG was discussed in \cite{stammer2023limitations}.
 However, despite the absence of a unique semi-classical frame one can express the initial state of the driving field in terms of phase-space distributions, which allows to decompose the field in terms of coherent states.
 Here, we shall focus on the generalized $P$-distribution $P(\alpha, \beta^*)$, allowing to write a quantum state in terms of a unique, positive and finite distribution function \cite{drummond1980generalised, kim1989properties, gilchrist1997positive}